Windows Media Player: Shell integration

 Up to version 11, it featured a taskbar-mounted Mini-mode in which the most common media control buttons are presented as a toolbar on the Windows taskbar.
 Flyout windows can display media information, the active visualization or the video being played back.
 Mini-mode was introduced as a shell player powertoy for Windows Media Player 8 in Windows XP and integrated later into WMP 9 Series.
-Mini-mode has been removed as an option in Windows Media Player 12 in favor of controls in the taskbar's interactive thumbnail preview which lacks volume control, a progress bar and information displayed whenever a new song is played.
-However, mini-mode can be restored in Windows Media Player 12 by grabbing the wmpband.dll file from Windows Media Player 11 and registering it, where it will continue to function as intended.
+Mini-mode has been removed as an option in Windows Media Player 12 in favor of controls in the taskbar's interactive thumbnail preview which lacks volume control, a progress bar and information displayed whenever a new song is played, however this can be restored by acquiring the wmpband.dll file from Windows Media Player 11 and registering it, where it will work as intended.

 The user interface has been redesigned in Windows Media Player 12 such that the Now Playing view plays media in a separate minimalist window with floating playback controls, and also gives access to the current playlist, visualizations, and enhancements.
 Enhancements are housed in individual undocked windows.
 The library view includes the rest of the media management functions.
 It also can preview songs from the library when users hover over the media file and click the Preview button.
 Windows Media Player 12 can play unprotected songs from the iTunes library.
 As previously mentioned, taskbar-integrated mini-mode has been replaced with controls in the taskbar's interactive thumbnail preview (called the Thumbnail Toolbar), albeit minus the volume control function, track and album information shown whenever a new song is played and the progress bar.
 The taskbar icon also supports jump lists introduced in Windows 7.